streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 :   A numeric data type internally stored as a double precision (64-bit) float.

 Boolean
 :   A logical data type with two possible values, True and False.
-In Streamr, a numeric value exactly equal to one represents logical truth.
-Anything else is interpreted as a logical falsehood.

 String
 :   A sequence of zero or more alphabetical characters.

 Map
 :   A collection of key-value pairs.
-Each key is a string, and the value can be of any built-in data type (even a Map again).
-Map is the same as a dictionary or an associative array found in a number of programming languages.

 List
 :   An ordered collection of zero or more elements.

+Map is the same as a dictionary or an associative array found in a number of programming languages.
+Each key is a string, and the value can be of any built-in data type (even a Map again).

+If a boolean input is required, any non-boolean events are automatically converted to logical truth values.
+Numbers exactly equal to zero are deemed to be False, and any non-zero values True.
+An empty string ("") is False, a non-empty string is True.
+An empty list is False, a non-empty list is True.
+An empty Map is False, and anything else is True.

 Data types can be freely mixed in one event.
 And you can freely add new fields to an existing stream; you don’t have to know what fields you might eventually need.
 A single event can be of any size within reason, and a stream can grow indefinitely when extended by new events.